AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 CV page

 Since this showed a 404 error, I looked up my directories and files related to the CV page for anything that looked different between my codes and those of the tutorial.
-I found that I had capitalised the director name for CV.
+I found that I had capitalised the directory name for CV.

 ![CAPS CV IMAGE](/images/CVcaps.png)